Skip to content

 Kota Kinabalu Itinerary: The Ultimate 5 Day Adventure Guide

-Last Updated on December 29, 2023 by Kirsten Raccuia
+Last Updated on August 23, 2024 by Kirsten Raccuia

 But that is not the KK of today.

-KK is the gateway to incredible wildlife, breathtaking scenery, and its namesake Mount Kinabalu, Malaysia’s highest peak.
+KK is the gateway to incredible wildlife, breathtaking scenery, and its namesake, Mount Kinabalu, Malaysia’s highest peak.
 This Kota Kinabalu itinerary is packed with adventure.
 There is enough to do there to spend a month or more, but that would be a lot to write about.
-So I figured I’d start with a Kota Kinabalu 5d4n itinerary blog instead.
+So, I figured I’d start with a Kota Kinabalu 5d4n itinerary blog instead.

 Without further ado, let’s get crackin’.